RatnadipDas/react-hooks/README.md

 );
 ```

-And then will write codes for our main app logic inside `App.tsx` file:
+And then will write codes for our main app logic inside the `App.tsx` file:
 ```tsx
 import { useContext } from "react";
 import themeContext from "./Context/themeContext";